jasondcater/sol-sys-2/README.md

   * Also see "Longitude of Perihelion" in the extra definitions below.

 ![alt tag] (https://raw.githubusercontent.com/jasondcater/sol-sys-2/master/img/orbital_elements.jpg)
+In the image above the `P2` plane is the Ecliptic Plane, the `little gamma` charachter points out the X-Axis, `S` is the Sun, and the line segment between `S` and `P` is the Perihelion.

 ## Definitions of Ecliptic Coordinate System (Heliocentric Ecliptic Coordinates, Fundemental Plane)
 https://en.wikipedia.org/wiki/Ecliptic_coordinate_system